andepraveenofficial/TargetInterview/03 Theory/02 Server/01 Python/Python.md

 print("-----keys------")
 # my_dictionary.keys()
-# keys() method returns a view object of the type dict_keys that holds a list of all keys
+# keys() method returns a view object that displays a list of all the keys in the dictionary.
 my_dictionary = {"name": "praveen",
                  "age": 26,
                  "gmail": "praveenande84@gmail.com"}